 “The environment must be rich in motives which lend interest to activity and invite the child to conduct his own experiences.”

-Our Directress Aileen Browne is a fully qualified Montessori Educator and has been a much loved teacher at Maroondah Montessori Pre-school for over 20 years.
+Our Directress Aileen Allen is a fully qualified Montessori Educator and has been a much loved teacher at Maroondah Montessori Pre-school for over 20 years.
 Her dedication, passion and commitment to the school has been highly appreciated and respected by generations of students and parents alike.

 Aileen’s role as directress is to constantly observe and record the behaviour of each child and by this process determine when to offer suitable material.
 She is there to demonstrate material, answer questions, divert unruly behaviour and provide emotional support when it is asked.
 She offers the child a model of respect and courtesy and by her demonstrations and preparations helps to motivate and stimulate the child.
 The Directress prime objectives are to: